 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

 Lets be honest.
 A couple of these cookies and and a cup of tea is a mini feast in itself!
 Especially when you consider that there is almost no way I’d be able to stick with “a couple”!
+I do mix my saucer up with some of my Chewy Chocolate Chip Cookies which are based on the same method as these.

 But the biscuits are equally great for throwing into a bag with other treats like my Chilli and Oregano Soda Bread and Homemade Butter, fully loaded Quiche and Choc Chip Orange Muffins as part of a Picnic Feast or even as part of an Afternoon Tea Feast.